Sinus infections are the result of inflammation of the mucous membranes, and most likely due to an overgrowth of fungi in the nasal cavities.

 Use Food as Medicine

-- Stop eating inflammatory and mucous-producing foods.
-The typical culprits include gluten, wheat, corn, grains, sugar and all dairy products except for pastured butter
+- Avoid inflammatory foods and mucous-producing foods.
+The typical culprits include gluten, wheat, corn, all grains, vegetable oils, sugar and all dairy products except for pastured butter

-- Avoid mycotoxic foods such as peanuts, peanut butter, alcohol, hard cheeses, grains (wheat, corn, barley)
+- Avoid moldy mycotoxic foods such as peanuts, peanut butter, nuts, beer and wine, hard cheeses, all grains (wheat, corn, barley), dried fruit, sugar, non-organic coffee

 - Avoid all artificial sweeteners, fructose and sugar, food additives, vegetable oils, soy products, alcohol and caffeine, processed, packaged, fake foods